athos/sweet-array/README.md

 #### `(into-array [T] xform coll)`

 The `sa/into-array` macro optionally takes a [transducer](https://clojure.org/reference/transducers).
-This form of `sa/into-array` is inspired by and therefore analogous to `(into to xform from)`.
+This form is inspired by and therefore analogous to `(into to xform from)`.
 That is, the transducer `xform` as the second argument will be applied while converting the collection into an array:

 ```clojure
 (def arr (sa/into-array [int] (filter even?) (range 10)))